schmouk/PlayToreLib/lib/pltr/doc/playing_cards/playing_cards_doc.md

 ### `virtual void draw ()`
 Draws this card (CAUTION: this is a drawing action on screen, not a draw from a deck!).
 Does nothing in this base class.
 To be overridden in inheriting classes if this gets meaning.

+### `protected: virtual const std::string _get_object_name() const noexcept override`
+Returns the name of the object.
+In this class, just retruns the value of attribute `text`.
+This protected method is overridden from the inherited class `pltr::core::Object` and is internally called by method `pltr::core::Object::repr()` to provide a log string related to this playing card instance.